To whom it may concern,

 A well.
 A water well.
 As clear as day.
 She walked up to the old rustic brick beautiful thing and swore she was outside the way the light shined down on it.
 Is this light or sky?
 Then a rustling sound startled her.
 Before she turned all the way, she was pushed in the back and falling.
 Felt like minutes until she started bouncing off the hard walls, first her hip and then her head, that’s what knocked her out.

 Ashley woke up to pain, her legs hurt a bit, had a devil of a migraine, but mostly her heart ached.
-Her white robe was red now.
-She could see a little, thanks to the light shining from a crack in the bricks.
+Her white robe was red now, stained with blood but didn’t know where she bled from.
+She could see, a little, thanks to the light shining from a crack in the bricks.
 Where is this light coming from?

-There was no top to this tunnel.
 How far have I fallen?
 Now, seemed like the perfect time to break her silence.
 “Help!” she screamed.
 “Help!”
 Over and over and over.
 She must’ve yelled for hours.
-She lost a lot of blood, and maybe lost her mind as well.
+She lost a lot of blood, and maybe her mind as well.
 Every now and again, she would see a white hand, no body, just the creepy limb crawling in and out of the well-lit cracks in the wall.
-Maybe on a normal day, it’d frighten her, but she had bigger things to worry about; her life.
+Maybe on a normal day, it’d frighten her, but she had bigger things to worry about, her life.
 Maybe this hand represented death.
-She cried, yeah, and screamed some more.
-But once her voice gave up on her, like her legs, and her mind, and her mother, she turned to the only thing she could count on… her notepad.
-And she took out her bedazzled friend, flipped to a yellow page that hadn’t been touched by blood… and started writing.
+She cried, yeah, and screamed some more but once her voice gave up on her, like her legs, and her mind, and her mother, she turned to the only thing she could count on… her notepad.
+She took out her bedazzled friend out of her robe pocket, flipped to a yellow page that hadn’t been touched by blood… and started writing.
 When they find me, they will find this, and know the truth.

-She ripped out the page, stuck it in her robe pocket and tossed the notepad.
+She ripped out the page, stuck it in her pocket and tossed the notepad.